miherlosev/eslint-plugin-testcafe/README.md

 **Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-testcafe` globally.

-## Usage
+## Recommended configuration

-Add testcafe to the plugins section of your .eslintrc configuration file.
-You can omit the eslint-plugin- prefix:
+This plugin export a recommended configuration that enforce good practices.

+To enable this configuration use the extends property in your .eslintrc config file:

 {
   "plugins": [
     "testcafe"
-    ]
+  ],
+  "extends": "plugin:testcafe/recommended"
 }

+See [ESLint documentation](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) for more information about extending configuration files.